-Using Virtual Point Technology, the TLS transmits guidance that appears to emanate from the exact location where an ILS antenna would be, but from antennas that are physically located at the approach end of the runway roughly abeam the threshold on a small footprint of airport property.
-This "virtual emanation point" is simply a set of coordinates entered into the TLS system, and the TLS can inherently support offset and non-linear approaches where a straight-in approach is infeasible due to noise abatement or obstacle clearance issues, without affecting the equipment installation site.
+Using "virtual emanation points" configured in software, the TLS transmits guidance that appears to emanate from the exact location where an ILS antenna would be, but from antennas that are physically located at the approach end of the runway roughly abeam the threshold on a small footprint of airport property.
+The virtual emanation points for the localizer and glideslope are simply a set of coordinates entered into the TLS system, and the TLS can inherently support offset and non-linear approaches where a straight-in approach is infeasible due to noise abatement or obstacle clearance issues, without affecting the equipment installation site.
 This technology also allows TLS to comply with ICAO requirements regardless of runway length or obstacles at either end.